 June to mid-September: Dry, sunny, humid and hot.
 It can be windy at times.
 The Meltemi – the wind from the north-west which is typical for summer in the Aegean Sea – blows by the middle of May, cooling the air.
 Average temperatures are between 24 to 33 degrees.

 mid-September to November: In the beginning of Autumn it is still pleasantly warm with plenty of sunny day’s.
 Temperatures are dropping gradually and it becomes rainier.
 Average temperatures are between 15 and 24 degrees.

 December to mid-March: It can get quite cold and windy at times and also rainy, but it very rarely snows.
 Only the peaks of Mount Kerkis and Ambelos turn white occasionally.
 These days are alternated with sunny winter days.
 Average temperatures are between 7 to 15 degrees.

 In tourist locations, most shops stay open all day, every day from 9am to late at night.

 Samos International Airport is situated just 3,5 km outside of Pythagorion.
 All year round, the airport connects the island to Athens and Thessaloniki.
 In the summer, some other greek islands are added aswell.
 There are flights to/from Athens – travel time 55 min. – with Olympic Air, Aegean Air or Sky Express and to/from Thessaloniki – travel time 65 min.
 During the summer season many charter flights from European countries add Samos to their destinations.

-If you want to drive yourself and haven’t arranged for a rental car in advance, you can you can rent a car in one of the rental offices at the airport.
+If you want to drive yourself and haven’t arranged for a rental car in advance, you can rent a car in one of the rental offices at the airport.

 Taxis are waiting for you just outside the terminal building.
-The service is metered with fixed costs:
+The service is metered with fixed costs (prizes 2023):

 From Monday -Saturday there is a bus service during the day (until 17.00).
 More information about the bus service can be found at the local bus office.